gentok/Political_Headlines_Project/data_public/DESCRIPTION.md

  The following datasets are used to machine-learn the contents of newspaper headlines. **Rows represent headlines and columns represent words.**

+ NOTE: Text matrix datasets are VERY large files, so they are **not uploaded to GitHub**.
+Ask authors if you are interested in looking inside of data.

  ### 2.1 Datasets

  Each word appearnce matrix data has **identical row number as <code>id_all</code> variable** in corresponding headline data.